 SOLUTION: Easy backend cube management

-Jet Enterprise has a much easier and faster way of managing cubes in Dynamics AX 2012 using the Jet Data Manager, which automates building the SQL code and data movement tracking for you.
-Any database administrator on your team use the drag-and-drop or point and click functionality in Jet Enterprise to modify data cubes, allowing you to become more efficient getting the data you need, when you need it, without expensive consultants or delays.
+Jet Analytics (formerly Jet Enterprise) has a much easier and faster way of managing cubes in Dynamics AX 2012 using the Jet Data Manager, which automates building the SQL code and data movement tracking for you.
+Any database administrator on your team use the drag-and-drop or point and click functionality in Jet Analytics to modify data cubes, allowing you to become more efficient getting the data you need, when you need it, without expensive consultants or delays.

 3. Managing Ungoverned Data in Excel